Little Marlow: Geography

 Little Marlow is located along the north bank of the River Thames, about a mile east of Marlow.
 The toponym "Marlow" is derived from the Old English for "land remaining after the draining of a pool".
 In 1015 it was recorded as Merelafan.
 Little Marlow is surrounded by the Little Marlow Lakes Country Park.

 Hamlets in the parish of Little Marlow include Coldmoorholme, Fern, Handy Cross, Sheepridge, and Winchbottom.

 The village cottages are set around a large space, surrounded by lime trees, that is used as a cricket ground and village green where an annual fête is held.

 Culture

 Little Marlow appears briefly in Mary Shelley's 1826 science fiction novel The Last Man, in a sequence where the novel's protagonist recounts how the village's residents went about trying to prevent themselves from falling ill with the plague.

 Mel B was a one-time resident of Little Marlow.

-Since January 2021, Little Marlow has been used as a filming location for the Star Wars series Andor.
+In 2021, Little Marlow was used as a temporary filming location for the Star Wars series Andor.